Print Friendly, PDF & Email

 The three techniques

-At the human givens diploma course and at HG College workshops, we teach the rewind technique, with which we have had a great deal of success.
-It has been tried out over lengthy periods in various settings, including in Northern Ireland where, for the last five years, practitioners have reported a very high success rate when working with people traumatised by the violence there.
+At the human givens diploma course and at HG College workshops, we teach a refinded version of the rewind technique, with which we have had a great deal of success.
+It has been tested out over lengthy periods in various settings, including in Northern Ireland where, for over a period of five years, practitioners reported a very high success rate when working with people traumatised by the violence there during 'the Troubles'.

-We now have literally hundreds of people using this technique and, down the years, we have continually improved on it, so that most practitioners are achieving a consistently high success rate with it.
+We now have literally hundreds of practitioners delivering this technique and, down the years, we have continually improved on it, so that most practitioners are achieving a consistently high success rate with it.
 But, as with any technique, it doesn't work 100 per cent of the time.

 Clearly, claims are controversial for this technique but nonetheless a disinterested reviewer would need to be open to the fact that it does work in certain circumstances, in order to identify the underlying mechanism.